Setting Windows Live Mail to use IMAP

 Keeping your messages on our servers can be useful if you read mail two completely different ways.
 For example, if you use both Windows Live Mail and Webmail, each program will know what messages you've read, and the two programs will share a single "sent mail" folder on the server.
 (If you always read mail using a single copy of Windows Live Mail, using IMAP won't make a difference and probably isn't worth the effort.)

 This page assumes that you have already followed the basic instructions to set up Windows Live Mail and chosen the IMAP option instead of POP.
-If you have not chosen IMAP you will need to go through the instructions again and choose "IMAP" instead of "POP3".
+If you did not choose IMAP, you will need to delete the existing POP account that you defined, and then go through the instructions again, this time choosing "IMAP" instead of "POP3".
+(The port numbers will also be different.)

 Configuring IMAP